 Michigan Contract Laws

 Contract law can cover anything from individual agreements to corporate procedures.
-A Michigan contract attorney from the law office of Trainor and Associates can make sure that your best interests are represented in any contractual agreement.
+A contract attorney from Christopher Trainor and Associates can make sure that your best interests are represented in any contractual agreement.
 That in turn can save you time and money.
 We can help you make sense of real estate purchase agreements, mergers, and other business contracts, or indemnity agreements to help you determine what is in your best interest so you can make an informed and educated decision.
-For acontract to be legally binding certain condition must be met.
+For a contract to be legally binding certain condition must be met.
 The parties must be mentally competent; the persons involved must be of legal age (18 years of age or older), even though minors can be legally responsible for certain contracts: and the agreement must be mutual and voluntarily entered into by all parties involved.